bronjham-code/simple_state/README.md

 }
 ```
 #### Reactions
 Reactions are essentially a subscription to changes `Observable<T>`, `ObservableList<T>`, `ObservableMap<K,V>` and `ObservableSet<T>` essentially any implementation of `Listenable` You can create a reaction Reaction.when it returns an object of type Reaction, removeListeners() must be called to remove the reaction.
 You can also create an asynchronous reaction Reaction.asyncWhen.
+You can also use reactions in the widget tree using the widget `ReactionWidget`.

 ```dart
 import 'package:simple_state/simple_state.dart';